joeydlee95/Home-Away-From-Home/README.md

 ## Features
 Clicking a location
   * Opens an infowindow with data retrieved through AJAX calls with the Foursquare API.
 It contains information such as the location, phone number, website, and a photo of the place.
+Filtering
+  * Clicking on the checkbox next to the location name will toggle them visible on the map.
+  * Clicking on the location names on the filter will select that particular location and open its infowindow.

 ## How to run